rahulchaky/diy-github-actions/README.md

 - Continue exploring more about this topic
 - Polish the documentation for your project
 - Push your changes to GitHub
-- Share your progress in Slack and on social media
-- Give us feedback
-- Add the link to your project to this project of the week github page

 ## Other useful materials